How pollution affects your skin — and how to repair the damage

 All that dirt builds up on your skin and leads to clogged pores and outbreaks.
 Cleansing regularly helps to combat this damage by physically removing pollutants.
 Micellar water is a gentle cleanser designed to attract and remove tiny particles from the skin.
 This makes it a good choice for combating pollutants, especially particulate matter.

 Pollutants are very drying, so it's important to stay hydrated by drinking plenty of water.
 Hydrated skin looks brighter and feels softer.
-It also shows less fine lines and wrinkles, and is better equipped to protect you against pollutants and germs.
+It shows less fine lines and wrinkles, and is better equipped to protect you against pollutants and germs.

-As well as drinking water to stay hydrated from the inside, give your skin some extra support with a daily moisturizer.
+In addition to drinking water to stay hydrated from the inside, give your skin some extra support with a daily moisturizer.
 Use a product that delivers extra protection in the form of antioxidants and key vitamins and minerals to help your skin hydrate and heal.

 4. Eat well